getredash/redash-toolbelt/redash_toolbelt/docs/redash-migrate/README.md

 pip install --upgrade redash-toolbelt
 ```

 This command will update `redash-toolbelt` if you have already installed it.
 See the [PyPi page](https://pypi.org/project/redash-toolbelt/) for more information.
 The `redash-migrate` command will now be available.
-Run

 ```bash
 redash-migrate --version
 ```

-to verify your installation.
+This command will verify your installation.

 ## DESCRIPTION